vietanh85/hadoop-docker/README.md

 ### Use your Docker repo

 If you wish to customize the source code and push the images to your Docker repo for future use, you will need to change `vietanh85` (my Docker account) to yours in the `docker-compose.*.yml` files.
-You will see the `image` property of the servies.
+You will see the `image` property of the services.

 ### Why `Dockerfile.onbuild` and so many `Dockerfile.*`?